brianhigh/envh543/ex0618prob2d.md

 For the uncertainty dimension, generate 250 random samples from a normal distribution to estimate ingestion rate (IR) in mL of surface water while swimming.
-We want to make sure our values positive, so we will draw from a normal distribution which is truncated at 0.
+We want to make sure our values are positive, so we will draw from a normal distribution which is truncated at 0.